kubernetes-sigs/gateway-api/geps/gep-3779/index.md

     // within the request itself.
     //
     // +optional
-    Identities []string `json:"identities,omitempty"`
+    SPIFFE *AuthorizationSourceSPIFFE `json:"spiffe,omitempty"`

-    // ServiceAccounts specifies a list of Kubernetes Service Accounts that are
+    // ServiceAccount specifies a Kubernetes Service Account that is
     // matched by this rule.
 A request originating from a pod associated with
-    // one of these Serviceaccounts will match the rule.
+    // this serviceaccount will match the rule.
     //
-    // Values must be in one of the following formats:
-    //   - "<namespace>/<serviceaccount-name>": A specific Serviceaccount in a namespace.
-    //   - "<namespace>/*": All Serviceaccounts in the given namespace.
-    //   - "<serviceaccount-name>": a Serviceaccount in the same namespace as the policy.
-    //
-    // Use of "*" alone (i.e., all Serviceaccounts in all namespaces) is not allowed.
-    // To select all Serviceaccounts in the current namespace, use "<namespace>/*" explicitly.
-    //
-    // Example:
-    //   - "default/bookstore" → Matches Serviceaccount "bookstore" in namespace "default"
-    //   - "payments/*" → Matches any Serviceaccount in namespace "payments"
-    //   - "frontend" → Matches "frontend" Serviceaccount in the same namespace as the policy
-    //
-    // The ServiceAccounts listed here are expected to exist within the same
+    // The ServiceAccount listed here is expected to exist within the same
     // trust domain as the targeted workload, which in many environments means
     // the same Kubernetes cluster.
 Cross-cluster or cross-trust-domain access
-    // should instead be expressed using the `Identities` field.
+    // should instead be expressed using the `SPIFFE` field.
-    //
     // +optional
-    ServiceAccounts []string `json:"serviceAccounts,omitempty"`
+    ServiceAccount AuthorizationSourceServiceAccount `json:"serviceAccount,omitempty"`
+}

+type AuthorizationSourceSPIFFE AbsoluteURI

+type AuthorizationSourceServiceAccount struct {
+  // Namespace is the namespace of the ServiceAccount
+  // If not specified, current namespace (the namespace of the policy) is used.
+  Namespace *Namespace `json:"namespace,omitempty"`

+  // Name is the name of the ServiceAccount.
+  // Use "*" to indicate all serviceaccounts in the namespace.
+  // +required
+  Name string `json:"name"`
 }

 // AuthorizationAttribute defines L4 properties of a request destination. type AuthorizationNetworkAttributes struct {